Visitation at Marion Corr. Institution, NC.

 • Marion Correctional Institution permits both in-person and video visits.

-• In-person visits are by appointment and visitors should schedule and confirm the day before.
+• In-person visits are by appointment only; visitors should call or email the prison to schedule and confirm the day before.

 Visitation Guides